v7unix/v7unix/README.md

 # v7unix

-The Version 7 Unix sources compiled on contemporary system using contemporary C compilers and system headers.
+The Version 7 Unix sources compiled on contemporary systems using contemporary C compilers and system headers.

 # Implementation Status